2021 Fort Collins Reads Essay Contest

-For the tenth year Fort Collins Reads is sponsoring a writing contest for sixth through twelfth grades in celebration of our visiting author.
-This year nationally acclaimed author Luis Alberto Urrea will be the speaker.
-Although his book is an adult novel, the writing topic suits all ages.
-Students can write personal stories about their families.
+For the twelfth year Fort Collins Reads is sponsoring a writing contest for sixth through twelfth grades in celebration of our visiting author.
+This year National Book Award Finalist author Kali Fajardo-Anstine will be speaking at the Lincoln Center and on livestream on Saturday afternoon, October 23 at 2:00.

 Requirements: Essays should be around 500 words, typed, and should have the following heading: